Best gaming headset 2025

 • Can't remove the microphone

-The Asus TUF Gaming H3 is a budget gaming headset gladiator that doesn’t compromise on quality, and it gets a hell of a lot right for under $50 (£60).
-Solid build, subtle good looks, and great audio quality help this particular pair of cans steal the budget crown, serving as proof that you don’t have to spend a fortune to upgrade your gaming PC setup.
+The Asus TUF Gaming H3 is a budget gaming headset that gets a hell of a lot right for under $50.
+Solid build, subtle good looks, and great audio quality help this pair of cans steal the budget crown.

-Off the bat, the Asus TUF Gaming H3 looks a lot more expensive than it actually is, and its build quality will fool you into believing it does.
-Its flexible headband and solid construction provide the durability needed to withstand intense daily use, and our tests confirm it’s as hardy as the brand name implies.
+Although the design here isn't going to have people mistaking this headset for a luxury option, it's still a well made headset that's comfortable too.
+Its flexible headband and solid construction provide the durability needed to withstand regular daily use, and our tests confirm it's as hardy as the brand name implies.

 Read our Asus TUF Gaming H3 review.